obriencj/obriencj.github.io/content/blog/2023-11-07-year-one-of-cycling.md

 my feet moving.
 One two, left right.
 Everything ends, you just keep moving and you get there.

-Time passed, and We picked up a habit of riding one of her favorite routes, and drinking at a bar mid-way.
+Time passed, and we picked up a habit of riding one of her favorite routes, and drinking at a bar mid-way.
 Those felt like good times, but I wonder now how she actually felt.
 She would smile and I'd feel happy just to be looking at her, but who knows what was behind that.